tursodatabase/libsql/docs/USER_GUIDE.md

 fs.writeFileSync("public.pem", pubPem);
 ```

-The snippet code generate two files: `private.pem` and `public.pem`, use the `public.pem` in the configuration `--auth-jwt-key-file public.pem`.
+This snippet generates two files: `private.pem` and `public.pem`.
+Pass the `public.pem` file to your server using the `--auth-jwt-key-file public.pem` flag.

 > [!CAUTION]
-> Always keep in mind that the `private.pem` file must not be shared publicly; you should store it in a secure location, unlike the `public.pem` file, which can be shared without any risk.
+> Never share your `private.pem` file.
+It must be stored in a secure location.
+The `public.pem` file, however, is safe to distribute publicly.

 ### Generate a Token using Node/Bun

-For generate the JWT you can install `jose` library and sign a JWT using the `private.pem`.
+To generate the JWT, install the `jose` library and sign a new token using your `private.pem` file:

 ```console
 npm install jose